zebrunner/reporting/docs/dashboards.md

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/01-01.jpg?raw=true" alt="" width="900" />

-2. The following pop-up would appear:
+2. The following pop-up will appear:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/06-01.jpg?raw=true" alt="" width="700" />

-3. “Name” and “Text” fields are filled by default, the text is changeable.
-Fill in the “Recipients” field (unlimited number of emails per time), and press the “Send” button.
+3. The “Name” and “Text” fields are filled by default, the text is changeable.
+Fill in the “Recipients” field (unlimited number of emails per time) and press the “Send” button.

-4. Pop-up message “Email was successfully sent” would appear in the lower-right corner of the window
+4. A pop-up message “Email was successfully sent” will appear in the lower-right corner of the window.

 5. Email view of the General Dashboards page: